 Double hard drive performance for data-intensive applications.

-Computing power, storage capacities, and storage performance — all must keep moving forward if technology innovators are to continue to help solve humanity’s greatest challenges.
+Computing power, storage capacities, and storage performance: all must continue moving forward in order for technology innovators to solve humanity’s greatest challenges.

-MACH.2 is the world’s first multi-actuator hard drive technology that contains two independent actuators that transfer data concurrently.
+MACH.2 is the world’s first multi-actuator hard drive technology, containing two independent actuators that transfer data concurrently.
 MACH.2 solves the need for increased performance by enabling parallelism of data flows in and out of a single hard drive.
-By enabling the data center host computer to request and receive data from two areas of the drive in parallel, simultaneously, MACH.2 doubles the IOPS performance of each individual hard drive.
+By allowing the data center host computer to request and receive data from two areas of the drive simultaneously, MACH.2 doubles the IOPS performance of each individual hard drive.

-Meet data-intensive application requirements with the highest levels of hard drive performance while managing the ever-increasing volume of data.Browse FAQ
+Meet data-intensive application requirements with the highest levels of hard drive performance while managing ever-increasing volumes of data.Browse FAQ

-MACH.2 provides up to 2x performance; it has two independent actuators and data paths, enabling concurrent I/O streams to and from the host.
+MACH.2 provides up to 2x performance—with two independent actuators and data paths, it enables concurrent I/O streams to and from the host.

-Utilizing parallelism technology, MACH.2 enables two independent streams for dual channel access.
+MACH.2 utilizes parallelism technology to enable two independent streams for dual-channel access.

-See how MACH.2 technology will accelerate data transfer, reduce overall command latency, and ultimately lower TCO.
+See how MACH.2 technology accelerates data transfer, reduces overall command latency, and ultimately lowers TCO.

-Seagate Exos 2X14 enterprise hard drive are the first to feature MACH.2 technology.
+Seagate® Exos® 2X14 enterprise hard drives are the first to feature MACH.2 technology.